SWAYAM: SWAYAM PRABHA

 SWAYAM PRABHA is an education learning platform initiated by the Ministry of Education (MoE) available through 40 (initially 32) DTH channels.
-This initiative provides an educational program on television.
-As with the SWAYAM online portal, the content providers are NPTEL, IITs, UGC, NCERT etc.
+This initiative provides an educational program on television free of cost.Themes of programs on swayamprabha channels vary widely ranging from science,engineering to arts and political science.There are also dedicated channels related to Indian languages,cultural diversity and govt exams preparation like SSC,banking etc. As with the SWAYAM online portal, the content providers are NPTEL, IITs, UGC, NCERT etc.

 In 2023, the SWAYAM PRABHA started broadcasting educational counselling in Meitei language (officially called Manipuri language) on behalf of the Indira Gandhi National Open University (IGNOU) in Imphal.
 The live sessions for the lectures were archived on YouTube, thereby enriching and the resources for its learners in the language.